 When we actually implemented this system (chat → supervisor → specialized agents → supervisor → user), we encountered a few challenges.

-One issue was information inconsistency.
+1. Information inconsistency.
 Sometimes, even after explicitly mentioning in the system prompt not to omit information, the supervisor agent would occasionally drop information coming from specialized agents.
 We were able to improve this to some extent through system prompt refinement.

-Another issue was format alterations.
+2. Format alterations.
 Since multiple agents are involved, format consistency becomes important.
 Sometimes agents did not strictly follow the expected format.
 We improved this by tightening prompts and enforcing stricter formatting expectations so responses matched what the frontend expected.

-The third issue was slow response time.
+3. Slow response time.
 Since multiple LLM operations are involved (user → supervisor → specialized agent → supervisor → user), these multiple hops increased latency.

 For monitoring and debugging, we used LangSmith, which worked well for tracing and observing agent behavior.